tier4/caret_doc/docs/visualization/period/index.md

 ![callback_period_histogram](../../imgs/callback_period_histogram.png)

-The horizontal axis means period, labeled as `period [ms]`.
-The vertical axis is the probability of execution at that period, labeled `probability`.
+The horizontal axis represents the period, labeled as `period [ms]`.
+The vertical axis represents the number of samples executed at each period, labeled as `The number of samples`.

 ## Communication